 GID2 Partner Residency: A one-term residency with either Pratt Institute in New York or Nanyang Technological University in Singapore during the first term of the second academic year.

 GID2 Professional Development: A two-term period back in London directed toward refinement of the body of work and professional development.
 The course culminates in Final Examination and the Final Show.

 Students on this programme pay the tuition fees direct to the RCA.
 In addition to the standard RCA postgraduate masters fee this programme is subject to a supplementary fee (£2,000 per annum) because of the higher costs involved in delivering a programme in three countries.
 For further information visit Tuition Fees.

 In addition to the tuition fee, students will need to cover other non-academic costs such as flights, accommodation, insurance and general living expenses.

-In order to assist students in settling in to the overseas elements of the programme as quickly as possible both Pratt and Keio will secure accommodation for each arriving student in the respective locations.
+In order to assist students in settling in to the overseas elements of the programme as quickly as possible, partner institutions will secure accommodation for each arriving student in their respective locations.
 Students will need to pay for this accommodation locally.